smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

 The goal here is do demonstrate the usage of a **Google Compute Engine** instance.

-Google Compute Engine allows us to create **Virtual Machines** (VM) in the cloud.
+Google Compute Engine allows to create **Virtual Machines** (VM) in the cloud.
 You can think of a virtual machine as your laptop in the cloud.
-The machine remains **ON** as long as you do not turn it **OFF**, even if it is doing no actual work, just like your machine ☕️.
+The machine remains **ON** as long as you do not turn it **OFF** even if it is doing no actual work - just like your machine ☕️

 Why would you want to use a virtual machine (VM) ?
 - The VM in the cloud has access to a **top notch internet** connection, while you might not.
-You may want to have it perform network intensive tasks, such as building **Docker** images and pushing them to **Google Container Registry** for example...
+You may want to have it perform network intensive tasks, such as building **Docker** images and for example pushing them to **Google Container Registry**
 - You will be able to play with machines up to **160 VCPU and 3.75TB of memory** 😱

 However, using monstrous amounts of processing power comes at a cost 💸